 Pre-requisites: Step 1 and Step 2

-This two-hour learning opportunity will build on core leadership knowledge you gained in the first two steps of New Leader Training.
-Step 3 will introduce you to aspects of the grade level with which you have chosen to work.
-You will learn about the age-specific factors that directly affect your girls and your group, and dive into the Journeys and the Girl’s Guide to Girl Scouting.
-You will get to meet other leaders who work with girls at the same level you do and discuss valuable tips!
-Check out the Council Courses Schedule above to register for your Step 3 training today!
+Step 3 can be completed right from your own computer!
+This online workshop will build on core leadership knowledge you gained in the first two steps of New Leader Training.
+Step 3 will introduce you to age specific factors that directly affect your girls and your group and dive into the Journeys and the Girl's Guide to Girl Scouting.

 Additional Volunteer Training